Big news, everyone:

 - The possibilities for scalable marketing automation are endless!
 Sell products directly inside your automated Messenger sequences.
 Turn your chat/Messenger bot into your company’s best 24/7 salesperson.

 - Since everything happens in Messenger, there’s no need to set up third-party or cross-domain tracking.
-Implementation is simple & easy
+Implementation of Facebook messenger payment is simple & easy

 How to set up Facebook Messenger payments in ManyChat